hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 # Discovering Resources

 After long discussions some months back, it was decided to do things Properly when adding grid resources.
-This means obtaining an '''authoritative''' of storage elements, based on a given identity (proxy).
+This means obtaining an **authoritative** of storage elements, based on a given identity (proxy).
 The authoritative source of resource information in the grid world is the [GOCDB](https://goc.egi.eu), which, happily, provides an [API to the information contained in it](https://wiki.egi.eu/wiki/GOCDB/PI/Technical_Documentation).
 This information is of course not entirely public, so accessing the API requires a security context which is again determined by a trusted proxy.

 The Data Gateway uses this API to connect to the GOCDB and obtain an authoritative list of site-BDIIs.
 These are then used to obtain a full list of top-bdiis.
 We are now in a position to interrogate them, to find the SE's that support the VO for which we've generated our proxy.
 This list is passed to the portlet which presents them to the administrator, in order to select a default.